National Leader Simon Bridges said the recommended capital gains tax was an 'attack on the Kiwi way of life'

-National has come out swinging in response to the Tax Working Group's final report, saying its recommendations were an attack on the Kiwi way of life.
+National has come out swinging in response to the Tax Working Group's final report, saying its recommendations are an attack on the Kiwi way of life.

 The group, chaired by former Labour Finance Minister Sir Michael Cullen, this morning recommended the Government implement a capital gains tax (CGT).